nicholas-leonard/slides/torch7.md

 ---

-# Neural Network - Logistic Regression
+# Logistic Regression - Module

 A binary logisitic regressor `Module` with 2 input units and 1 output.